engity-com/bifroest/docs/reference/auditlog/native-format-contract.md

 groups of native recording events.
 For encrypted files, compression precedes independent age encryption of the confidential CBOR bytes.
 Public CBOR fields and private bytes are signed together, including codec and recipient identity.
+Each unit has exactly one independently decodable Zstd frame with a content checksum, declared decoded size, no dictionary, and a maximum 2 MiB window.
+The decoder rejects concatenated frames and trailing bytes and limits both the stored and decoded lengths.
+The Zstd encoder may choose a raw block for small inputs; this still carries a valid frame header and checksum.
+Each encrypted unit is its own age message.
+The reader must authenticate the message through EOF before accepting the decoded CBOR; a mismatched recipient fingerprint, truncated ciphertext, or trailing age data is invalid.
 Do not attempt to compress ciphertext.
 Header and seal are small, uncompressed CBOR units.
 A signed, separately persisted head is recovery state, not an alternative source of event data.
 Only uncommitted tails beyond the last accepted checkpoint may be truncated; a committed invalid unit fails